ncihtan/htan_missing_manual/data_submission/Information_New_Centers.md

 : Review your Center’s responsibilities for [Data De-identification](https://docs.humantumoratlas.org/data_submission/data_deidentification/).

 Step 6
-: Instruct all Center members who will need to contribute or view data to create a [Synapse account](https://accounts.synapse.org/register1?appId=synapse.org).
+: Instruct all individuals who will need to contribute or view data to create a [Synapse account](https://accounts.synapse.org/register1?appId=synapse.org).

-> Center Data Wranglers and any of a Center’s member(s) who will be submitting data must also become [Synapse Certified Users](https://www.synapse.org/#!Quiz:Certification).
+> Center Data Wranglers and any individual who will be submitting data must also become [Synapse Certified Users](https://www.synapse.org/#!Quiz:Certification).
 Certified Users have access to full Synapse functionality, including the ability to upload files and tables as well as create folders.
 To become certified, take a [short quiz](https://www.synapse.org/#!Quiz:Certification) about the [“Synapse Commons Data Use Procedure”](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4).
 This activity ensures that you understand the rules and policies that govern data sharing on Synapse.
 The quiz is 15 questions and should take approximately 15-20 minutes to complete.
 If you have any issues becoming a Synapse Certified User please contact the [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).

 Step 7
-: Once each Center member has created a Synapse account, please complete the [HTAN Master Contact Form](https://airtable.com/apptQ3yP7le2ZvLjH/pag4Zop9o7mUuLPIm/form) for that member.
+: Once each individual affiliated with a Center has created a Synapse account, please complete the [HTAN Master Contact Form](https://airtable.com/apptQ3yP7le2ZvLjH/pag4Zop9o7mUuLPIm/form) for that individual.

-> This form may only be submitted by the Member PI or Member Administrator to add a new contact with which they are affiliated.
+> This form may only be submitted by the Center PI or Administrator to add a new contact with which they are affiliated.
 If a new contact is associated with multiple Centers or Atlases, a separate form must be submitted for each affiliation.

 Step 8
 : Attend [DCC Information Sessions](#coming-soon-dcc-information-sessions)

 > Once all atlases have been on-boarded, the DCC will organize a series of information sessions.
 All Center Data Wranglers and data submitters will be required to attend information sessions.
-For those unable to attend, the event will be recorded and posted to the Synapse wiki.
+For those unable to attend, the events will be recorded and posted to the Synapse wiki.

 ## Coming Soon!: DCC Information Sessions